 Other Penn State Research specifically focused on the best color of mulch to use with specific vegetable crops for both insect and disease reduction.
 The best color of plastic mulch to use for each type of plant, as compared to black, is listed below, as determined by 10 years of study.

 The best mulch colors were:

 - Cantaloupe – Green infrared thermal or dark blue mulch.
 These colors increased the average marketable yield by 35% (three-year period).
-White or black mulch were the worst colors to use, although, again, use of these colors in southern climates would have a completely different impact.
+White or black mulch was the worst colors to use, although, again, use of these colors in southern climates would have a completely different impact.